Skip to main content

 Recommended route

-Guadalquivir greenway: 8 km of dedicated riverside path.
-From Fuensanta to the Puente de San Rafael.
-Flat and shaded — perfect for a leisurely ride.
+Guadalquivir greenway: 8 km of dedicated riverside path from Fuensanta to the Puente de San Rafael.
+Flat, shaded, and perfect for a leisurely ride.

 Taxis